Ariachnide/CDA_Front_C-Co/README.md

 ## Download and setup this repository locally

+Do not forget to check if node.js and npm on your computer before trying to work on this app.
+This app has been developped with the following versions:
+- npm: 10.5.0
+- nvm: 0.38.0
+- node: v21.7.1

 After you cloned this repo with command "git clone", go in root folder of the repository in Command Line Interface, and run this command in order to set up dependencies:
 ```
 npm install